biud436/MV/InDevelopment/README.md

 - RS_MultipleViewports.js (v1.17 Beta) - Now this can change the viewport orientation such as portrait, landscape and can also set the number of viewports.
 - RS_tsBindMaptoBattle.js - This plugin allows you to create a normal map field in battle.
 - RS_tsMiniGame.js - This plugin is a simple mini game.
-- RS_ParallaxTitleEx.js (v1.03 Updated) - Added new features.
+- RS_ParallaxTitleEx.js (v1.04 Updated) - Added backgrounds that have applied parallax scrolling.
- - Removed the error that causes when using objects for older versions.
- - Correctly created the contents of the default sprite button by reading the elements in the command window and bound them.